Wormcharming competition

 The rules of Wormcharming

-- Each teams comprises 3 members - a Charmerer, a Pickerer and a Counterer.
+• Each teams comprises 3 members - a Charmerer, a Pickerer and a Counterer.

-- No digging or forking
+• No digging or forking allowed.

-- The International Judge's decision is final.
+• The International Judges' decision is final.

 Wormcharming officials